Print Reading and Tolerances Course

 Overview of the Advanced GD&T Program:

 The GD&T Standards are meant to cover every application, across every industry.
-While the GD&T Fundamentals course covers the core framework for understanding how GD&T is interpreted & applied – the GD&T Advanced course builds upon this framework showing how every GD&T Symbol and Callout are used.
+While the GD&T Fundamentals course covers the core framework for understanding how Geometric Dimensioning and Tolerancing is interpreted & applied – the GD&T Advanced course builds upon this framework showing how every GD&T Symbol and Callout are used.

 - Build off the topics learned in the GD&T Fundamentals Course to understand everything contained within the GD&T Standards.